ecodynlab/GALUP/ExercisesM2/Exercise4.md

 # Module4 - Change Detection Exercise 4

 ## Description
-In this exercise, we will conduct flood damage assessment.
+In this exercise, we will conduct a flood damage assessment.

 ## Skills Developed
 - Assessing the difference when using different polarization combinations and ascending or descending passes,